You’re on our United Kingdom website

 Butternut Box

 The same cannot be said for Butternut Box, a company that delivers healthy food for your four-legged friend.
-Butternut Box love DOGS so much that their entire set of values is.
+Butternut Box loves DOGS so much that their entire set of values is.
 Their values are;

 Dedicated and determined